Wonder Man: Powers and abilities

 Before his "death" at the hands of the Kree, Wonder Man discovered new abilities.
 In his beginning years, Williams sometimes wore an ionic energy powered apparatus which allowed him simulated flight.
-Over the course of his career he would gain true flight without need of a thrust system.
+Over the course of his career he would gain true flight without need of a thrust system as well as energy projection.
 Other abilities begotten from manipulating his own ion energies include: emitting force or flame beams from his hands and eyes.; alternating his physical shape in undiscovered ways either changing his size (enabling him to grow taller than his adversary Goliath) and morphing his hand into a sickle or transforming into a more demonic semblance; and withholding the energy in hand to increase the impact force of his physical blows.
 He could potentially even give superpowers to non-powered individuals by imparting his ionic force onto them and can just as easily reabsorb it back into himself as this somewhat weakens his superhuman abilities.

 Since his resurrection, he has rarely used most of these powers but can still shift between human and energy states at will.
 In later issues his ionic form has begun to "leak" energy, allowing Iron Man to track him by following his unique energy signature, the other heroes speculating that his condition is responsible for his currently unstable attitude and anger at the Avengers.
 In later appearances he appears to have increased in strength and power, having also learned to teleport at will.
 He has done so several times in recent appearances; once being when he was detained by the Avengers after staging an attack on the mansion, and again while battling and easily winning against the Red Hulk.
 Wonder Man has some limited effect on Electromagnetic phenomena as was explained to him by Hank and Nadia Pym, to that end he can absorb various forms of energy be it radiological, ionic, even anti-material in nature.